APPLICATION DEADLINE: February 1, 2023 (23:59, Central European Time)

-Final application deadline for self-financing master’s applicants who are citizens of countries outside the EU/EEA area and require a study visa.
-All applications must be complete with applicable standard test scores (TOEFL, IELTS, GRE, etc.).
+Application deadline for self-financing applicants for master’s programs who are citizens of countries outside the EU/EEA area and require a study visa (except applicants from visa-sensitive countries).
+All applications must be complete with any applicable standard test scores (TOEFL, IELTS, GRE, etc.).

-Final application deadline for self-financing master’s applicants with citizenship or permanent residency in an EU/EEA country.
-All applications must be complete with applicable standard test scores (TOEFL, IELTS, GRE, etc.).
+Application deadline for self-financing applicants for master’s programs with citizenship or permanent residency in an EU/EEA country.
+All applications must be complete with the applicable standard test scores (TOEFL, IELTS, GRE, etc.).
 Applications are reviewed on a rolling basis (subject to spaces available).

 1-year MA in Sociology and Social Anthropology